 Miss Boxwell’s year 10 students were also involved in World Book Day as they watched The Biggest Book Show on Earth hosted by Dick and Dom where they listened to various authors talk about how they get their ideas and they gave tips on how to set the scene, develop a character to write a good story.
 The students thoroughly enjoyed this and used the advice to develop their own characters for their creative writing piece.

-On Tuesday 6th January, a group of nearly 20 parents of children at Calder High School attended school themselves for the day.
+Partners in Reading On Tuesday 6th January, a group of nearly 20 parents of children at Calder High School attended school themselves for the day.
 They gave up their time to become trained as Reading Mentors for some of our Year Seven and Eight students.

 Calder High, working with the charity Reading Matters, has recognized the huge benefit that students receive from reading with an adult other than their classroom teacher.
 Students often make very significant progress following this kind of extra support and intervention.
 Without this help, some students can risk falling further behind in their reading, with obvious implications for later life.